rajsite/webvi-experiments/.github/pull_request_template.md

 ## Testing

 How it was tested.
-For example, tested in the LabVIEW NXG editor, Chrome, Firefox, Edge, and Safari.
+For example, tested by running in the editor, Chrome, Firefox, Edge, and Safari.